Key takeaways

 FAQ

-How long did this take?
-The right answer is "we built it in phases, at the team's pace."
-The technical build of any single system was 1–3 weeks of intermittent work.
-The full six-system buildout was iterative — we'd ship one, let the operator run it for a few months, then build the next when she had bandwidth and confidence.
-The full system runs reliably now and has for some time.
+We built it in phases, at the team's pace.
+Any single system was 1–3 weeks of intermittent work.
+We'd ship one, let her run it for a few months, then build the next when she had bandwidth.
+The full system has run reliably for a while now.

-What did the engagement cost the gallery?
-Substantially less than they'd been spending on chaos — contracted-out essays, untracked tool subscriptions, hours of operator time hunting for assets, hours of senior staff time pulling together RFPs from scratch.
-The cumulative cost of the system has been a fraction of what they were burning before, and the cost compounds downward as the systems mature.
+Less than they'd been spending on chaos: contracted-out essays, untracked subscriptions, hours hunting for assets, hours pulling RFPs together from scratch.
+The system has cost a fraction of what they were burning before, and it compounds downward as the systems mature.

-Could a smaller business do this?
-Yes — depending on operator bandwidth and existing tool fluency.
+Yes, depending on your bandwidth and tool fluency.
 The architecture scales down.
 A two-person business can run a similar system at lower volume.
 The same six pillars apply.

-What's the biggest risk in a small-business AI build?
 Building something the operator won't keep running.
-Anything that requires the consultant to stay involved is fragile.
-The system has to live in the operator's hands or it dies the moment the consultant leaves.
+Anything that needs the consultant to stay involved is fragile.
+The system has to live in the operator's hands, or it dies the moment the consultant leaves.